ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/overview.md

 ### Prolets

-Prolets are add-ons components that reveal some of add-ons functionality for the CP to the frontend, making it possible to edit data directly on page where it belongs.
+Prolets are add-on components that reveal some of add-on's functionality for the CP to the frontend, making possible to edit data directly on page where it belongs.